ShazaKashlan/MoviesApp/README.md

 6.  **Movie List**

     - MovieListViewController contains table view to show the movies list
-    - - Load more movies by using "addPullToRefresh" When scrolling to top offset
+    - Load more movies by using "addPullToRefresh" When scrolling to top offset
-    - MovieListViewModel
-    - - Control fetch data movies and page number and bind data using Observable
+    - MovieListViewModel Control fetch data movies and page number and bind data using Observable

 7.  **Movie Detail**

     - MovieDetailViewController shows movie detail
-    - - Loading image for movie detail using 'KingFisher'
+    - MovieDetailsViewModel control fetch data from API Service

 8.  **Unit Tests**
     - Understand concept of Given-When-Then pattern